 A. In this document 'AIFMD' refers collectively to the Alternative Investment Funds Managers Directive (Directive 2011/61/EU) and the Commission Delegated Regulation (EU) No 231/2013.
-In due course Directive 2011/61/EU will be transposed into Irish law.
-The transposing AIFMD Regulations will then become a relevant point of reference for understanding the relevant law.
+Directive 2011/61/EU was transposed into Irish law under the European Union (Alternative Investment Fund Managers) Regulations 2013 (the AIFM Regulations), on 16 July 2013.
+The AIFM Regulations are now the relevant point of reference for understanding the relevant law.